TeamChizkiyahu/envPHP/README.md

 Use this library for simple and seamless redundancy in env secrets encryption.

-A distilled approach codebase designed to be built on with creative tactics secure
+A robust and distilled approach to encryption tactics that empowers innovation.

 envPHP is designed to enhance security and improve data handling within a PHP application.
 It includes features for handling encrypted environment variables, generating one-time passwords (OTPs), and secure storage and retrieval of sensitive data.